Like many things, the best states to homestead in are in the eye of the homesteader.

 Best state for a homestead garden: Virginia

-Now when determining the best state to homestead in for sheer abundance, modern homesteaders need to look for an area where natural gifts are more giving than anywhere.
+Now when determining the best state to homestead in for sheer abundance, modern homesteaders need to look for an area where natural resources are more giving than elsewhere.
 Our nation is in fact home to one of the most abundant places on earth, and history proves that.

 Prior to the intervention of Europeans to America, this continent was home to a diverse, vast, and complex array of societies.
 Some people were farmers, some were nomadic hunters, and others practiced both.
 The easiest way to identify a tribe's lifestyle was to look at their homes.
 If the home was easy to move, say a tipi for example, the tribe was nomadic and wandered for food.
 If the homes were permanent the people typically farmed to some extent.
 The exception comes on our Northwest coast.